 - Applicants may submit passing Fundamentals of Engineering (FE) or Professional Engineer (PE) exam scores in place of the GRE

-- If you are submitting FE or PE test scores, please contact the Graduate School after you have submitted the scores
+- If submitting FE or PE test scores, please contact the Graduate School after they have been submitted

 of the Program